LukePappa/myOS/simple.md

-Inner peace has infinite value.
-One may cultivate it through disciplined emotional regulation.
+Inner peace has infinite value and is cultivated through disciplined emotional regulation.